Creating Impactful Content For Your Business

 When you create a video for Facebook

-- Keep it raw.
-If it looks too professional, it probably won’t fit well with everything published in your newsfeed.
-You want to keep your content looking raw and natural to better leverage engagement from your fans.
+- Keep it authentic.
+If it looks too staged, it probably won't fit well with everything published in your newsfeed.
+You want to keep your content looking relatable to better leverage engagement from your fans.

 When you create a blog post to pitch to a publisher

-Until this happens though, I’ll give a quick checklist for you to check off for your next blog post:
+Until this happens though, I'll give a quick checklist for you to use for your next blog post:

 - Make sure your title has emotion in it and solves a problem.
 Too many times we receive pitches with titles that we've seen 2,000 times on other sites (or even on our own sites), or can easily find it by doing a quick Google search.
 If you can find another article with exactly your title in Google, then there's a great chance we won't even bother.

 - Make sure your picture doesn't look stocky.
 A genuine picture that fits with the style of your brand, and showcases the emotion you're trying to make the reader feel, is always a solid choice.Keep it short, concise and fun.
 Nobody likes reading a 2,000 word blog story pitch, and most certainly not when the think that the Editor will have to go through 50 of these per day.
 They will almost always skip your story.

 - Include a call-to-action at the end.
 You'd be surprised at how many pitches / blog stories we receive about activities or businesses that don't have a call-to-action or link to more information in their story.
 Don't make the reader or editor look for the information, make sure it's all in your initial blog post.

 When you create photos to post on Instagram